tahira4/Project1-File-Processing-System/README.md

 #### 3. Memory Usage Analysis
 Memory Usage for both methods was 127152 KB (about 127 MB).
 This suggests that while the memory footprint was significant, there was little to no additional memory requirement when using multithreading.
 In typical cases, multithreading within processes should result in lower memory overhead than multiprocessing alone because threads within a single process share memory space.
+The same memory usage for both multiprocessing and multithreading modes could result from several factors, including the way shared memory is allocated and reported by getrusage.
+Here's a breakdown of key reasons:
+Shared Data Structure: In both approaches, the program uses a SharedData structure to hold the word count data.
+Since the same data structure is accessed either via mmap for multiprocessing or directly in multithreading, the memory usage reflects the space required by this data structure rather than any overhead from additional threads or processes.
+Shared Memory Efficiency: In multiprocessing, the mmap system call allocates memory accessible to all child processes.
+Thus, each child process shares the mapped region rather than duplicating it.
+Similarly, threads in multithreading inherently share memory within the process.
+Therefore, both approaches end up using roughly the same memory for shared data
 #### 4. Performance Comparison: Advantages and Disadvantages
 Multiprocessing Only
 Advantages: Fast execution time, higher CPU utilization (parallelism across cores), and efficient handling of independent processes.